 Knowledge of Sin Leads to a Love of the Savior

-This weekend I participated in a lot of discussion on the importance of clearly teaching and articulating the nature and evil of sin, and I believe much of the dialogue was fruitful.
-This led me to remember a recent assignment that I was required to complete for a class that I’m taking which asked us...
+This weekend I participated in a lot of discussion on the importance of clearly teaching the evil nature of sin, and I believe much of the dialogue was fruitful.
+This led me to remember a recent assignment that I was required to complete for a class that I’m taking, which asked us to reflect on...
 Continue Reading →

 A Poem: All Authority

-"Then Jesus came to them and said, 'All authority in heaven and on earth has been given to Me.'"
-(Matthew 28:18) All authority by God’s own decree Both heaven and earth belong to Thee From highest mountain to the depths of sea From furthest stranger to the depths of me With just a word...
+"Then Jesus came to them and said, 'All authority in heaven and on earth has been given to Me."
+(Matthew 28:18) All authority by God’s own decree Both heaven and earth belong to Thee From highest mountain to the depths of sea From furthest stranger to the depths of me With just a...
 Continue Reading →